daniel-d-wu/Online-Loan-Default-Prediction/README.md

 # Online-Loan-Default-Prediction

+Can a machine replace a loan officer?
 This repo stores my progress in fitting a logistic regression and XGBoost model to predict loan default in online personal loans.
 I use 2007-2011 Lending Club data to test these two models.
 The motivation for this exercise comes from a desire to understand exactly how much cutting-edge ML models improve performance compared to traditional statistical models.
 It turns out that XGBoost indeed does a much better job than Logit in the same feature space.
 The performance is as follows:

 Logit: